The Best Herbal Teas For Every Ailment, From Anxiety To Bloating To Inflammation

 For thousands of years people have turned to herbs, spices, and teas to soothe what ails them.
 Whether you're looking to energize and invigorate your body, soothe your mind, or get your glow on, herbs can have a powerful impact.
 Adding herbs to your food is one way to enjoy their wide array of health benefits, but you can also try them in tea form.
 Here are nine superstars to add to your healthy living routine.

 A relative to turmeric, ginger lends a satisfying zing and bright note to all kinds of sweet and savory dishes.
 It's also been used medicinally for centuries to treat conditions like nausea, diarrhea, and arthritis and to energize the mind and body.
 Purchase it in capsules or add fresh and ground ginger to an array of foods and drinks.
 Try it in baked goods, juices, soups, sauces, and even smoothies—add a ½ teaspoon for a little flavor kick and stomach soother.

 Ginger is a natural fit for an invigorating tea like Pukka’s Revitalise.
 That sweet and stimulating ginger essence will invigorate the senses and aid digestion.
-This refreshing blend also features antioxidant-rich, antimicrobial cloves, as well as other sustainably sourced herbs like cardamom, cinnamon, elderflower, and green tea to enliven your day.
+This refreshing blend also features antioxidant-rich, antimicrobial cloves1, as well as other sustainably sourced herbs like cardamom2, cinnamon, elderflower, and green tea to enliven your day.

 Turmeric has been used for thousands of years to treat inflammation and conditions that stem from it such as breathing issues, arthritis, digestive problems, cancer, and more.
 It’s antioxidant properties have also been shown to neutralize free radicals and promote inner and outer health and glow.
 Turmeric’s active compound, curcumin, has been extensively studied for its benefits.
 Known as the “golden goddess,” turmeric has been used for centuries by India’s yogis to improve mobility and flexibility.